Regrading in Seattle: Cutting through Beacon Hill

 The first, unsuccessful, attempt to pierce the Capitol Hill – First Hill – Beacon Hill ridge came at the end of this era of informal regrades.
 In 1895, former territorial governor Eugene Semple (1840–1908) proposed several ambitious plans to reengineer Seattle.
 One of these, which he undertook in 1901, was to dig a canal from Elliott Bay to Lake Washington by cutting through Beacon Hill in roughly the area of Spokane Street, sluicing earth into the tide flats.
 His effort was defeated by unstable soils, which caused several cave-ins, and by the legal and political maneuvering of Judge Thomas Burke and others aligned with the Great Northern Railway.
-The Lake Washington Ship Canal ultimately followed the route north of downtown favored by Burke, utilizing existing lakes and bays.
+The Lake Washington Ship Canal ultimately followed the route north of downtown favored by Burke, taking advantage of existing lakes and bays.
 Semple left behind a canyon that is now used by the Spokane Street interchange on Interstate 5.

 Thomson resumed the work of cutting through Beacon Hill to connect central Seattle to the Rainier Valley, the first of his major regrades, but he made his cut farther north.
 The Jackson Regrade between 1907 and 1910 slashed 85 ft from the hill, requiring the demolition of the public South School and the original Holy Names Academy but providing fill for the tide flats below Beacon Hill that stretched south from King Street, filling in today's SoDo.
 Jackson Street became a slow slope upward from Elliott Bay in the west to the Central District east of the Capitol Hill – First Hill – Beacon Hill ridge.

 Shortly afterward, just south of the Jackson Regrade, the Dearborn Street Regrade made an even deeper cut through the ridge.
 In one place, the level of the land was lowered by 108 ft; 1.6 e6cuyd of earth were moved.
 As with Semple's abandoned canal, there were several landslides, and many homes were destroyed that were not originally planned to be removed.

 The resulting gap at Dearborn Street was deep enough to require a bridge running roughly north-south.
 Originally known as the 12th Avenue South Bridge and now known as the Jose P. Rizal Bridge, it is now on the National Register of Historic Places.